urbanjost/easy/README.md

 ### create a new github repository from this template

-You will need a [github.com account](https://github.com).
+**You will need a [github.com account](https://github.com)**.
 That is pretty easy.
 Go to the github site and create an account.

-Now go to this site and click on "use this template" and create a new repository on your github site.
+Now go to this site and click on **"use this template"** and create a new repository on your github site.

 When you pick the name at the prompt it is best to keep it a lowercase name that can also be a Fortran variable name.
-That is, use a-z, 0-9, and underscores (or dashes if you must) and start it with a letter.
-We will assume you changed the directory name to "project1", and that your github repository name is "johndoe".
+That is, use a-z, 0-9, and underscores (or dashes if you must) and start it with a letter. **We will assume you changed the directory name to "project1", and that your github repository name is "johndoe"**. **Use the actual names you selected in the following examples**.

 Except for perhaps selecting a new license file just stick to the basics at this juncture unless you have done this before.

-But on your new site, goto "settings" and under "Github Pages"  select the "main" branch, and the "doc" directory and click on "save".
+But on your new site, goto **"settings"** and under **"Github Pages"** select the **"main"** branch, and the **"doc"** directory and click on **"save"**.

+You are done with the initial setup.
+You have already completed more of the stated goals than you imagine.
+Lets move off the web site and pack to your platform.

-Now, in your CLI go to the directory where you want to create your Fortran projects and make a directory called "github" and enter it to run
+Now, in your CLI go to the directory where you want to create your Fortran projects and make a directory called **"github"** and enter it to run
 ```bash
     git clone https://github.com/johndoe/project1.git
 ```
-Enter the "project1" directory and edit the file "fpm.toml" and change the metadata at the top to reflect your name and project.
-The critical line to change is the 'name="easy"' line; where you should change "easy" to your chosen project name (ie. "project1" in this example).
+Enter the **"project1"** directory and edit the file **"fpm.toml"** and change the metadata at the top to reflect your name and project.
+The critical line to change is the **'name="easy"'** line; where you should change "easy" to your chosen project name (ie. "project1" in this example).

-Even without a compiler or `fpm` available you can now start changing the sample code, and then push the changes back to the repository where they will be compiled with several compilers and be tested with the "fpm test" command.
+Even without a compiler or `fpm` available you can now start changing the sample code, and then optionally push the changes back to the repository where they will be compiled with several compilers and be tested with the "fpm test" command automatically.
 In addition, developer documentation will be generated using `ford`.

-All that will happen automatically.
+Lets give that a go before we move on in the CLI.
 Lets assume you change the file in app/main.f90.
-Then you enter the following from within your project directory:
+Adding a **"print *, 'my first change'** is sufficient.
+Then you enter the following from within your project
+directory:

 ```bash
    # show the files you have changed